 VIPER's instrument suite is designed to teach scientists how to convert the orbital data they have about the moon into an understanding of precisely where lunar ice is hidden — not just in the region VIPER visits, but across the moon's surface.

 NASA will build the rover, then hire its ride through the Commercial Lunar Payload Services program, which currently allows 14 companies to bid on deliveries.

-- It's 2019.
-Why haven't humans gone back to the moon since the Apollo missions?
+- Why haven't humans gone back to the moon since the Apollo missions?